Chart Color Schemes

 Employment performance in Morayfield - East has been broadly consistent with national averages

-Morayfield - East has a diverse workforce with representation from both white and blue collar jobs.
-The manufacturing and industrial sectors are prominent in the area, which had an unemployment rate of 4.6% in June 2025.
+Morayfield - East has a balanced workforce with both white and blue collar jobs.
+Manufacturing and industrial sectors are prominent.

 Frequently Asked Questions - Employment